 Experts say an individual will need as many sources of income as possible for retirement.
 NYC DCP is an excellent choice as a third stream of income to supplement pension and social security throughout retirement

 Depending on the age in which you retire, you may not be eligible to collect Social Security yet.
-During this time between retirement and Social Security pay out, it is possible you may not have enough to cover your expenses.
-Additionally, your social security benefit increases the longer you wait.
+During this time between retirement and when Social Security payments begin, it is possible you may not have enough to cover your expenses.
+Additionally, your Social Security benefit increases the longer you delay payment.
 This is where the NYC Deferred Compensation Plan comes in.

 The money saved in the NYC Deferred Compensation Plan can be used as a bridge to cover necessary expenses in that period of time before you decide to collect Social Security.
-Even if you do retire at a normal retirement age and are eligible to collect social security, Pre-Tax money is tax deferred – lowering your taxable income today.
+Even if you do retire at a normal retirement age and are eligible to collect social security, Pre-tax contributions are tax deferred – lowering your taxable income today.

-If you join the Plan on a Roth basis, the taxes are paid at the time your contributions are made.
-As long as you reach certain IRS requirements for Roth (attainment of age 59.5 and the first contribution having been at least five years ago), at retirement the earnings are not taxed.
+If you join the Plan on a Roth (after-tax) basis, taxes are paid at the time your contributions are made and the earnings on those contributions are income tax-free.